 Audio Technica is a popular microphone brand that offers budget microphones and Audio Technica AT2035 is an example of it.
-With 10 inches in length, 4 inches wide and 10 inches of height it weighs only 3 pounds.
+With 10 inches in length, 4 inches wide, and 10 inches in height it weighs only 3 pounds.
 It also has a 10 ft.
 XLR cable that enables you to have a connection to the mixer or required interface.

 Since it is highly sensitive it has a very low noise to sound ratio which makes it the best choice for the studio recording of vocals and melody instruments.

 The best advantage of using Audio Technica 2035 is that you can record high volume musical instruments such as drums without actually damaging the diaphragm.
 It can easily handle 158 dB SPL.